 Best Times to Visit:

-- Early December: Fewer crowds
+- Early December or late November: Fewer crowds

 - Early morning: Main Street photos